Jouni031002/CSB-project-1/README.md

 The vulnerable code can be found inside the vulnsite/core directory.
 Each vulnerability is implemented intentionally, with screenshots and explanations included in the repository.

-Note: Authentication is illustrative.
-The login check is not fully implemented; the focus is on demonstrating how sensitive data should be protected.

 Installation and Usage Instructions

 1. Clone the repository